sjbennett123/polarlarp/content/background/bloody_fist.md

 *He stands tall but slightly hunched over from years of constant warfare, his muscular structure does not lack despite the change in his posture.
 His eyes burn like crimson fire, his breath heavy and deep.
 His teeth almost grinding from the anger he embraces when he smells blood and the scents of battle.
 His movements are very quick and almost panicked as he assumes everyone is a viable target for his massacre.
 His footsteps leave a loud sound as he stalks slowly.
 The Berserker and his Glaive, his 2 trusty short swords across his back when quarters are too close to use his glave.
 His primal roars and grunts can shake even the most hardened hearts.
 His self preservation is low as making the kill is all that matters to this berserker butcher…*

 Grimfang was always a very violent and angry child.
 He grew up trying to fight everyone and anything that moved.
 At a young age he started killing anything that he could with his bare hands for the challenge.
 He won’t hurt children but anything else with a weapon is fair targets.
 His Glave he carries is modeled after an Elvish Glaive he used to kill an opposing army general in an honor duel.
 He took the Glaive and had it reconstructed by Bloody Fist smiths and blessed by the Black Shadow to be empowered.
 His tactics are very cruel and brutal, he will take getting stabbed to make sure he gets the kill.
 Wounds can be healed but eviscerated foes don’t get back up.
-He carries 2 shortswords for when things get too close quarters for his Glaive, he dances with his Glaive like it’s art form in battle.
+He carries 2 short swords for when things get too close quarters for his Glaive, he dances with his Glaive like it’s art form in battle.
 When the Bloody Fist send Grimfang in, they don’t expect any survivors and they have accepted scorched earth protocol.

 #### Val’Kaz the Ruthless  (The Drinker of Fear)